TheLeanArt/NotLicensed/README.md

 2. ® falling down.
 3. Everything flying away.

+# Technical Details

-The 10 sprite-per-scanline limitation is overcome in the third scene by rendering two letters on the background (`e`) and on the window (2nd `n`).
+The 10 sprite-per-scanline limitation is overcome in the third scene by rendering some of the elements separately:

+* _by_ _e_ on the background (causing them to share the vector of movement) and
+* 2nd _n_ on the window.

 ## Building from Source